joelek/atlas/readme.md

 * Atlas updates all fields referenced both in the new and in the existing schemas of a given store.
 All records of the corresponding store will have their corresponding values set to either a default value or the existing value.
 The existing value is always used when the value is considered compatible with the new field.
 This is always the case when changing a non-nullable field into a nullable field but not guaranteed to be the case when changing a nullable field into a non-nullable field.
 A default value is always used when the fundamental type of a field changes.

 In addition to this, Atlas will enforce data-consistency for all links not referenced in the existing schema.

+## API

+### Stores

+#### Insert

+Records may be inserted using the `insert(queue, record)` method.

+* The `queue` argument must be used to specify the queue to which the operation is enqueued.
+* The `record` argument must be used to specify the full record in question.

+#### Filter

+Records matching certain criteria may be retrieved using the `filter(queue, filters, orders, anchorKeysRecord, limit)` method.
+The method will return all records inserted into the store when invoked without arguments.

+* The `queue` argument must be used to specify the queue to which the operation is enqueued.
+* The `filters` argument may be used to specify conditions that must be met for the records returned.
+* The `orders` argument may be used to specify the desired order of the records returned.
+* The `anchorKeysRecord` argument may be used to specify the identifying fields of the last record seen at minimum.
+The first record returned will be the record located directly after the anchor.
+* The `limit` argument may be used to specify the maximum number of records to return.

+Stores are usually not filtered directly but rather indirectly through links and queries.

+#### Length

+The number of records inserted into a store may be checked using the `length(queue)` method.

+* The `queue` argument must be used to specify the queue to which the operation is enqueued.

+#### Lookup

+Records may be looked up using the `lookup(queue, keysRecord)` method.

+* The `queue` argument must be used to specify the queue to which the operation is enqueued.
+* The `keysRecord` argument must be used to specify the identifying fields of the record in question at minimum.

+The method will throw an error if the corresponding record cannot be found.

+#### Remove

+Records may be removed using the `remove(queue, keysRecord)` method.

+* The `queue` argument must be used to specify the queue to which the operation is enqueued.
+* The `keysRecord` argument must be used to specify the identifying fields of the record in question at minimum.

+#### Search

+Records may be searched using the `search(queue, query, anchorKeysRecord, limit)` method.
+The method efficiently searches the store for matching records and returns the results ordered by relevance with respect to the given query.
+Fields must be created with the "searchable" hint to be considered by the search algorithm.

+* The `queue` argument must be used to specify the queue to which the operation is enqueued.
+* The `query` argument must be used to specify the search query.
+* The `anchorKeysRecord` argument may be used to specify the identifying fields of the last record seen at minimum.
+The first record returned will be the record located directly after the anchor.
+* The `limit` argument may be used to specify the maximum number of records to return.

+#### Update

+Records may be updated using the `update(queue, keysRecord)` method.
+The method will insert a default record if the corresponding record cannot be found.
+Metadata fields not specified in the update will retain their previously stored values.

+* The `queue` argument must be used to specify the queue to which the operation is enqueued.
+* The `keysRecord` argument must be used to specify the identifying fields of the record at minimum.

+#### Vacate

+All records inserted into a store may be vacated using the `vacate(queue)` method.

+* The `queue` argument must be used to specify the queue to which the operation is enqueued.

+### Links

+#### Filter

+Child records matching certain criteria may be retrieved using the `filter(queue, keysRecord, anchorKeysRecord, limit)` method.
+The method will return all orphaned child records when invoked without arguments.

+* The `queue` argument must be used to specify the queue to which the operation is enqueued.
+* The `keysRecord` argument may be used to specify the identifying fields of the parent record in question at minimum.
+* The `anchorKeysRecord` argument may be used to specify the identifying fields of the last child record seen at minimum.
+The first record returned will be the record located directly after the anchor.
+* The `limit` argument may be used to specify the maximum number of records to return.

+#### Lookup

+Parent records may be looked up using the `lookup(queue, keysRecord)` method.
+The method will return undefined if the corresponding child record is orphaned.

+* The `queue` argument must be used to specify the queue to which the operation is enqueued.
+* The `keysRecord` argument must be used to specify the identifying fields of the child record in question at minimum.

+### Queries

+#### Filter

+Records matching certain criteria may be retrieved using the `filter(queue, parameters, anchorKeysRecord, limit)` method.

+* The `queue` argument must be used to specify the queue to which the operation is enqueued.
+* The `parameters` argument must be used to specify the parameter values for the query.
+* The `anchorKeysRecord` argument may be used to specify the identifying fields of the last record seen at minimum.
+The first record returned will be the record located directly after the anchor.
+* The `limit` argument may be used to specify the maximum number of records to return.

 ## Technical details